 The Five Principles

-- Teaching spaces will allow all students to actively engage with content and include a range of technologies that support multiple modes of teaching and enable personalised forms of learning.
+- Teaching spaces will allow all students to actively engage with content through appropriate design and technologies that support multiple modes of teaching.
+The learning that takes place in these spaces will be accessible to all students

-- The University will foster a welcoming environment for students well beyond timetabled teaching activities, designed in conjunction with social, learning and recreational spaces so that students’ experience of time spent at the University is coherent and integrated and that their well-being is factored into the learning experience.
+- .
+The University will foster a welcoming environment for students beyond timetabled teaching activities, to include social, learning and recreational spaces so that students’ experience of time spent at the University is coherent and integrated and supports their well-being.

 - Teaching and learning environments will encourage active collaborative interactions between students.
-Peer learning, in large or small groups, through and with technology, will be key to supporting students to create, develop and extend their own understandings and learning.
+Peer learning, multi-disciplinarity, in large or small groups, through and with technology, will be key to supporting students to create, develop and extend their own understandings and learning activities.
 Teaching spaces should therefore be designed to an appropriate size to allow for meaningful and comfortable interaction.

-- Our teaching and learning spaces will allow interaction between teachers and students and will thereby encourage the active facilitation of student learning.
+- Our teaching and learning spaces will allow interaction between teachers, students and others, and will thereby encourage the active facilitation of student learning.
 This learning environment will be flexible, incorporate appropriate technologies, and have space to move around in by staff and students.

 - Teaching and learning spaces should be designed using the best current evidence-based practice and flexible enough to allow for emerging and future pedagogies.